 Back in 2016 I sold my BMW G650 xCountry in Argentina and returned to the UK.
 I wanted another bike, and had a strict criteria.
 It had to be over 75hp, had to weigh less than 200kg fuelled, still be in production, have 21/18 wheel setup, at least 8 inches of suspension travel and achieve 50mpg.

 That bike basically didn’t exist so as a stop gap I ended up buying a 2004 KTM 950 Adventure.
 It failed the criteria miserably in terms of weight, and fuel economy, but it was probably the best bike I’ve owned, and definitely the one I should have taken to South America, there it would have eaten up the ‘ripio’.
-I may soon be looking at Street Bobs and potentially get one as my next adventure bike.

 I used the 950 at Sweet Lamb Rally Complex in Wales, and directly afterwards on a tour of Ireland.
 It was then stolen, and I moved on sailing adventures.
 Fast forward four years and I’m back on dry land and itching to get back in the saddle.

 A lot has changed during that time.
 Whilst Honda, Suzuki, Kawasaki, and BMW have been asleep at the wheel, KTM has updated the 690 Enduro to the twin balance shaft motor that first appeared in the Duke and then he Husky 701.
 The power has also increased to 74hp.
 Yamaha released the T700 based on their T7 concept from 6 years ago, and KTM surprised the world with the 790 (and now 890) adventure series.

 KTM 690 Enduro / Husky 701